sapcc/redfish-exporter/README.md

     The mapping of job names to environment variables follows a schema: `REDFISH_JOB1_USERNAME` and `REDFISH_JOB1_PASSWORD` would be the variables for example of the first job called `redfish/job1`.
     A slash gets replaced by underscore and everything gets converted to uppercase.

-* The **app_env** can be specified in the config file or also via environment variable APP_ENV.
-If set to `production`, it will only log info messages.
-For all other values the level will be set to debug.

 * The **timeout** parameter specifies the amount of time to wait for an answer from the server.
 Again this can alos be provided via TIMEOUT environment variable.